gruppe-adler/grad_civs/README.md

 staticVehicles (optional)     | Bool - Sets if static vehicles will be created in the area. (default: false) staticVehiclesMax (optional)  | Number - Maximum amount of static vehicles to create.
 Actual amount is based on number of roads and houses in area.

 ![](http://i.imgur.com/Cimaz4c.jpg)

+## Development

+* we're using the CBA state machine implementation, see `/functions/sm_*/`
+* if you add states or transitions, please update the DOT files in `/docs`
+    * which is where you'll find the compiled SVG files, too.
+    * install [Graphviz](https://graphviz.gitlab.io/) and generate them using `dot -Tsvg states.gv > states.svg` or use an online editor